Boogaloo: History

 and Ray Barretto's "El Watusi".
 Inspired by these successes, a number of bands began imitating their infectious rhythms (which were Latinized R&B), intense conga rhythms and clever novelty lyrics.
 Boogaloo was the only Cuban-style rhythm which occasionally acquired English lyrics.
 Established Cuban-influenced orchestras also recorded the occasional boogaloo, including Tito Rodríguez, Willie Bobo, Tito Puente and arranger, composer Ray Santos and his orchestra, which recorded "Cindy's Boogaloo" in 1968.
 Most of the other groups were young musicians – some were teenagers – the Latin Souls, the Lat-Teens, the Latinaires, Pucho & His Latin Soul Brothers, and Joe Bataan.

 Use of the term boogaloo in referring to a musical style was probably coined in about 1966 by Richie Ray and Bobby Cruz.
 The biggest boogaloo hit of the 1960s was "Bang Bang" by the Joe Cuba Sextet, which sold over one million copies in 1966.
 "El Pito" was another hit by this popular combo.
 Hits by other groups included Johnny Colón's "Boogaloo Blues", Pete Rodríguez's "I Like It like That", and Héctor Rivera's "At the Party".

 The same year as Joe Cuba's pop success, 1966, saw the closing of New York City's Palladium Ballroom, when the venue, the home of big band mambo for years, lost its liquor license.
 The closing marked the end of mainstream mambo, and boogaloo ruled the Latin charts for several years before salsa began to take over.
 At the same time, several other rhythmical inventions came to notice: the dengue, the jala-jala and the shing-a-ling were all offshoots of the mambo and chachachá.

 The older generation of Latin musicians have been accused of using their influence to repress the young movement, for commercial reasons.
 There was certainly pressure on booking agents by the established bands.
 The craze was mostly over by 1970, perhaps because of the hostility of established bands and key booking agents; the reason is uncertain.
-Almost every major and minor Latin dance artist of the time had recorded at least a few boogaloos on their albums.
 It had been an intense, if brief, musical movement, and the music is still highly regarded today.